scds/intro-git/lessons/lesson1.md

 Now that Git is set up, we can go ahead and start using Git!

 Let's start by creating a new directory, which will be where we'll store our "project".
-Once again, while Git is mostly used for software projects, it can be used for writing books, journals, storing data, and more.
+Once again, while Git is mostly used for software projects, it can also be used for writing books, journals, storing data, and more.

 You can do this in however way you want, in a Documents folder, on your desktop, or wherever.
-If you want to do it using the command line interface, you can use the `ls` command to list the directories and files in your current working directory.
+If you want to do it using the command-line interface, you can use the `ls` command to list the directories and files in your current working directory.

 ```bash
 ls